argenos/zotero-mdnotes/docs/_docs/templates.md

 └── Zotero Note Template.md

 ```

 The files must be located at the root of the folder you chose.
+For now, hidden folders (those starting with `.`) are not supported.
 If there is no path specified or the file doesn't exist, Mdnotes will use the [default](#default) templates.

 ## Defaults